Reduced density matrix and entanglement in interacting quantum field theory with Hamiltonian truncation: Conclusion

 We proceeded by studying an interacting system, the sine-Gordon field theory in the attractive regime.
-For the scaling of the ground state von Neumann entropy, we found sG ground states to be much more long-range entangled than KG ground states.
+For the scaling of the ground state von Neumann entropy, we found sG ground states to be much more long-range entangled than KG ground states, exhibiting a logarithmic scaling.
 In the large volume regime, the vN entropy depends only on the gap of the system but not the higher particle content.
 Studying the quench dynamics of the sG model, we found an oscillating behavior, as predicted by~\cite{castro-alvaredo_branch_2021}.
-The resonances in the frequency spectrum of the time series matched the masses of the lowest breathers.
-The question whether the oscillations are superposed with a linear growth remains unanswered.
+The resonances in the frequency spectrum of the time series matched the masses of the lowest breather states even under charge conjugation.
+The questions whether the oscillations are damped and superposed with a linear growth remains unanswered.
 In order to study that, a more sophisitcated implementation of the sG model would be required that would allow for higher cutoffs.
 The recently developed chirally factorised approach~\cite{horvath_chirally_2022} could be a suitable candidate.

 Our method opens the doors to many interesting explorations and can be extended in several directions.
 It would be interesting to explore further the oscillatory time dependence of the vN entropy dynamics following quenches.
-Here, a possible direction could be to explore the role of integrability and the effects of integrability braking.
+Here, a possible direction could be to explore the role of integrability and the effects of integrability breaking.
 To do that, non-integrable perturbations of the sG model could be considered, like the double sG model and the massive sG model.
 Another more fundamental possibility would be the $\phi^4$ theory which is a canonical non-integrable QFT model and has already been successfully implemented in the HT framework~\cite{rychkov_hamiltonian_2015,rychkov_hamiltonian_2016}.
-Our method can be adapted for the $\phi^4$ model with a straightforward step of computing the Bogoliubov coefficients for the massive field expansion.
+Our method can be adapted for the $\phi^4$ model with a straightforward step of computing the Bogoliubov coefficients for the massive field HT expansion.